 Regional Catchment Strategies are a requirement under Part 4, Division 1 of the Catchment and Land Protection Act (1994).
-The Corangamite Regional Catchment Strategy is being renewed in line with approved Guidelines that have been produced by the Victorian Catchment Management Council.
+The Corangamite Regional Catchment Strategy has been renewed in line with approved Guidelines that were provided by the Victorian Catchment Management Council.

 Welcome and foreword from the Chairman on behalf of the Corangamite Catchment Management Authority’s Board, Staff, Partners and the Community.